sangheek16/al-folio/_pages/research.md

 <br>
 <h3> Current projects </h3>

 I mainly do psycholinguistics, with a focus on semantics and pragmatics.
 I am particularly interested in sentence processing, and cognitive modeling.
-I also work on the evaluation linguistic interpretability of language models as a side project.
+I also work on the evaluation of linguistic interpretability of language models.
 Click the toggle button to learn more about my ongoing projects.

 <details>
 <summary><b>Memory and (not-)at-issue content</b></summary>